arduino-libraries/ArduinoBLE/docs/api.md

 ### `characteristic()`

-Get a BLECharacteristic representing a BLE characteristic the service provides.
+Get a BLECharacteristic representing a Bluetooth® Low Energy characteristic the service provides.

 #### Syntax